Army Chaplain Visits Historic Synagogue in Constanta, Romania

 |0

-This work, Army Chaplain Visits Historic Synagogue in Constanta, Romania, by SFC Jacob Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Chaplain Visits Historic Synagogue in Constanta, Romania, by MSG Dustin Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT